Pratik3c/Project-Buddy/README.md

 | `401 Unauthorized` on `/api/auth/me` | Token expired — log out and back in |
 | `MongoServerError: bad auth` | Wrong password in `MONGODB_URI` |
 | Screenshots don't load in admin | The frontend derives URLs from `VITE_API_URL`.
 Make sure it points to the same host that serves `/uploads` |

----

-## Notes on the Lovable preview

-The Lovable preview only runs the frontend.
-API calls will fail with a friendly error until you run `/server` locally.
-Once the backend is running and reachable, the full app works end-to-end.

-Enjoy — and go ship those projects! 🚀